 4 reasons to plant buckwheat in your garden

-If you’re interested in grain-free eating, Buckwheat is a great option – and you can grow it in your own garden.
+If you’re interested in grain-free eating, buckwheat is a great option – and you can grow it in your own garden.

 Words: Kristina Jensen

 People tend to think of buckwheat as a grain.
-It sort-of looks like one and it is categorised as one from a culinary perspective.
+It sort of looks like one and it is categorised as one from a culinary perspective.

 The current trend is to ‘activate’ or soak buckwheat before using it.
 Pancakes made from activated seeds have become my new favourite breakfast for their nutty, earthy taste.
 Whenever possible, I use organic groats.

 Buckwheat pancakes and I go back a long way.
-I like to think the reason I love buckwheat so much is because I was conceived in Canada, home of buckwheat flapjacks (pancakes).
+I like to think the reason I love buckwheat so much is that I was conceived in Canada, home of buckwheat flapjacks (pancakes).
 Somehow, a snapshot of a whole stack of flapjacks with a knob of butter between each one, dripping in cascades of maple syrup, is an iconic Canadian image for me.

 I asked my dad if he remembers eating these when he lived in Canada in the 1960s, working in bush camps as a young man.
 He remembers lots of flapjacks and that every table had pepper, salt, and a squirt can of maple syrup.